How to Create a Colour Grade for Film Stills in Adobe Camera Raw and Export It

 Export xmp

-If you’ve made a LUT, you can right-click on the LUT and choose Export Settings to XMP.
+If you’ve made a single LUT, you can right-click on the LUT and choose Export Settings to XMP.

 Export profiles and presetsExport profiles and presetsExport profiles and presets